uhctf/uhctf2022/challenges/lazy_formatting_pt_2/readme.md

 This is unbelievable.
 Even the sysadmin at F2 Software is lazy!
 It is not that hard manage some computers...
 Why is this company still in business?

 The flag is in the `root` user's home directory.

+TIP: Windows firewall might block your entry.
+We recommend using Kali Linux.